One-on-one With Internet Star David Dobrik

 Dobrik first built an audience on Vine, the now-defunct app where users shared short, looping video clips.
 Growing up in the suburbs of Chicago (after relocating with his family from Slovakia at the age of six under President Obama’s DREAM Act), Dobrik says he saw the app as a way to get closer to that goal.

-“I had 500,000 followers, and I was like, ‘This is my ticket to L.A. to follow my dreams,’ he says, putting on a kid’s voice.
+“I had 500,000 followers, and I was like, ‘This is my ticket to L.A. to follow my dreams,’ he says, putting on a kid-like voice.

 At 18 years old, he drove to California with friends, “split an apartment four ways” and worked on social media full time, he says.
 “From Vine, I started dabbling a little bit on YouTube.”